Matt Cain: 2008

-On April 12, 2008, Cain took a no-hitter into the seventh inning against the St. Louis Cardinals before allowing a leadoff double to Albert Pujols; he allowed two runs in 6 2/3 innings and hit a home run against Todd Wellemeyer but received a no-decision as the Giants lost 8–7 in 10 innings.
-He allowed two runs in eight innings and hit a home run against Brandon Backe on May 13, earning the win as the Giants defeated the Houston Astros 4–2.
-He struck out a season-high 11 batters on June 15 while giving up three runs in seven innings, but he took the loss as the Athletics beat the Giants 4–0.
-He threw eight shutout innings on July 1, striking out 10 and earning the win in a 2–1 victory over the Cubs.
-On July 24, despite battling the flu, Cain threw a shutout, helping the Giants beat the Nationals 1–0.
+On April 12, 2008, at AT&T Park, Cain took a no-hitter into the seventh inning against the St. Louis Cardinals before allowing a leadoff double to first baseman and that season's NL MVP Albert Pujols, allowing two runs in 6 2/3 innings.
+In addition, Cain hit a solo home run on the first pitch he saw to deep left field off of starting pitcher Todd Wellemeyer in the bottom of the sixth inning, breaking a scoreless tie and making the score 1–0.
+Despite his efforts, he received another no-decision as the Giants lost 8–7 in 10 innings.

+On May 13 at AT&T Park, in a 4–2 win over the Houston Astros, Cain allowed two runs in eight innings pitched.
+He hit a solo home run on the first pitch he saw down the deep left field line off of starting pitcher Brandon Backe in the bottom of the fifth inning, making the score 4–1.
+On June 14 at AT&T Park, Cain struck out a season-high 11 Oakland Athletics batters while giving up three runs in seven innings.
+On July 1 at AT&T Park, in a 2–1 win over the Chicago Cubs, Cain struck out 10 batters in eight scoreless innings.
+On July 24 at AT&T Park, in a 1–0 win over the Washington Nationals, Cain threw a complete game shutout while battling the flu.

 Cain went 8–14 with a 3.76 ERA.
 He had 186 strikeouts (tied with Ricky Nolasco for eighth in the league) and 217 2/3 innings (fifth in the league).
 His 14 losses were tied for fourth in the league with Johnny Cueto, Backe, Braden Looper, and Zach Duke (behind teammate Barry Zito's and Aaron Harang's 17 and John Lannan's 15); he was one of eight NL pitchers to make 34 starts.
 Cain's season record was deceiving, as he received the lowest run support in the NL.